ITKCityLab/Inviso_coverage_mapper/README.md

 # Inviso coverage mapper
-Inviso stores and visualize loraWAN signal quality.
+Inviso stores and visualizes LoRaWan signal quality.
 This code is delivered as a Docker container for easy deployment.

-Your devices send antenna data to the API as HTTP POST.
-SCORE stores the data in a SQL database and visualizes it in your browser.
+Your devices sends a data package with the signal information to the API as HTTP POST.
+Inviso stores the data in a SQL database and visualizes it in your browser via Grafana.

 API build with [FastAPI](https://fastapi.tiangolo.com/)
 IoT Sensor data persisted on PostgreSQL.
 The Database files are accessible in the docker volume.
+Visualisation is done via [Grafana](https://grafana.com/).

 ## Requirements
 Docker Engine, Docker-compose